Secured loans include mortgages, auto loans, many personal loans and even some credit cards. The loans all have one thing in common.

 When you secure a loan with property, you're giving the lender more than just your word that you'll make good on the debt.
 By putting an asset at stake, you're putting more skin in the game and will be seen as a better risk.

 This is why you often can get a secured loan even if you've got bad credit or are just starting out and don't have much of a credit history.
+With a secured loan, the lender is able to reduce the risk they face when giving you a loan.

 Many bank loans are unsecured, meaning you don't have to present any collateral but are given the loan based on your credit scores, your track record with credit, and your income.